A solid relationship is always a two-way street, which is why so many businesses struggle to get a high level of customer satisfaction.

 - Delighted (NPS only)

-2. Monitor Social Media Interactions & Conversations
+2. Use Social Media to Truly Listen to Interactions & Conversations About You

 In fact, the Sprout Social Q3 2017 Index found 46% of consumers have called out a brand on social media for unfair treatment, a poor experience or multiple reoccurring issues.
 These experiences are crucial to track whether they’re coming at your brand directly or in-directly.

-Invest in a Social Media Monitoring Tool
+Invest in a Social Media Listening Tool

 Here are some tools that can do everything from monitoring brand mentions and analyzing sentiment to tracking your competitors and generating social media reports:

-There are a lot of social media monitoring tools out there, but we recommend doing your research before signing up for a solution.
+There are a lot of social media listening tools out there, but we recommend doing your research before signing up for a solution.
 At the end of the day, the success of your efforts will hinge not on the tools that you’re using, but how you use them.
 Here’s a few tips to note when using these tools:

 Find Your Most Valuable Keywords to Monitor